-What Else Should I If you have been taking morphine for an extended period of time, do not stop taking it suddenly.
-Your doctor may need to decrease your dose gradually to prevent withdrawal symptoms.

-- Do not share this medication with anyone else. - If you miss a dose, take it as soon as you remember.
+- If you have been taking morphine for an extended period of time, do not stop taking it suddenly.
+Your doctor may need to decrease your dose gradually to prevent withdrawal symptoms. - Do not share this medication with anyone else. - If you miss a dose, take it as soon as you remember.
 But, if it is almost time for your next dose, skip the missed dose and return to your regular dosing schedule.
-Do not take two doses. - This drug may cause drowsiness or dizziness.
-Do not drive a car, operate heavy machinery, or participate in other possibly dangerous activities until you know how it affects you. - Tell your doctor if your pain is not well controlled, or if you have new or a different type of pain. - Tell all your doctors and dentists you are taking morphine ER. - Do not drink alcohol while on this medication. - For more information about morphine ER, talk to your doctor.
+Do not take two doses.
+Take this medication exactly as prescribed by your provider. - This drug may cause drowsiness or dizziness.
+Do not drive a car, operate heavy machinery, or participate in other possibly dangerous activities until you know how morphine affects you. - Tell your doctor if your pain is not well controlled, or if you have new or a different type of pain. - If you are having surgery, including dental surgery, tell the doctor or dentist that you are taking morphine sulfate. - Do not drink alcohol while on this medication. - If you would like more information about morphine, talk to your doctor.